5 Good Reasons You Need a Budget

 We have never paid for cable.
 But last month we talked about it in depth, and we decided it was time for us to get cable—mostly to watch football as a family, but there are plenty of other reasons.
 The point is, because we budgeted for it, we can afford it.
 We would have never been able to swing it before!
 It’s kind of like magic.

 5. Sticking to a budget teaches your kids to budget.

 When your kids hear you discussing the budget and saving money and paying bills, their little ears will not miss anything.
 They will begin to learn—from your good example—that budgeting is an amazing and magical thing.
 They will understand at an early age that sticking to a budget is vital for a happy home.

 And that’s not magic, it’s just plain good sense.

-If you want to try out the budgeting software we use (YNAB—You Need a Budget) click HERE for a coupon.
+If you want to try out the budgeting software we use (YNAB—You Need a Budget) click HERE for a free trial.
 It has helped us more than anything else to stick with the budget because it is so easy to enter our expenditures in via a phone app that syncs with our computer.

 This post is part of my 31 Days to a Happier Home series.